Learn about the Bank’s role in supervising payment service providers, next steps and how you can get involved.

 The Bank continues to gather information from industry and stakeholders to better understand the retail payment services landscape and advance its work on building the supervisory framework.
 The Bank plans to conduct extensive outreach with stakeholders before the Act comes into force.

 The Retail Payments Advisory Committee was established in 2020 to provide industry expertise to the Bank.
-The Committee is currently seeking new members to offer a broad range of perspectives on the retail payments sector.

 Keep in touch